 Go Solar Group has determined homes that use an average of at least 500-kilowatt hours per month save enough to make solar worthwhile.
 This energy usage minimum ends up being at least 6,000 kilowatts per year.

 San Antonio Usage Requirements

 In San Antonio, the main utility is the municipal utility CPS Energy, but also includes Guadalupe Valley Electric Cooperative (GVEC) and Bandera Electric Cooperative (BEC).
 Texans in Baxter county most likely have CPS as their electric provider.

 CPS Energy’s Residential Electric Rate

 In 2014, CPS Energy charged their residential customers 7 cents per kilowatt-hour.
 Then from June to September, they charge 2 cents more for anything over 600 kilowatts each month.
 However, if you are considered a high electrical usage tenant, the rate per kilowatt hour increases.

 In Reno, almost everyone has NV Energy as their electric provider, because it is a regulated utility market.
 This means that their rate structure plays a large roll in whether solar is a good option.

 Electric Rates for NV Energy Customers

-As of 2019, NV Energy electric rates for domestic service changed to 9 cents per watt year round.
-Or you can pay between 4 and 11 cents per kilowatt hour depending on the time of year and day energy was used.
-These charges, however, are subject to change if you start using more electricity.
+As of 2020, NV Energy electric rates for domestic service are between 8 – 10 cents per watt year-round depending on what part of Nevada the customer lives.
+They also have the option to pay between 4 and 37 cents per kilowatt-hour depending on the time of year and day energy was used.

 Utah Energy Usage Requirements